 Q. How do I know if I can afford to live at New Glarus Home?

-A. With many different floor plans and program areas, New Glarus Home offers many options and can accommodate a wide range of people age 60 plus.
-Before being accepted for residency, you would be asked to show that you have enough income and assets to support your living expenses through your projected lifespan.
+A. With many different floor plans and program areas, New Glarus Home offers many options and can accommodate a wide range of people age 55+.
 Generally, someone with a retirement income who owns a home in the area or has equivalent assets can afford the security and benefits of the New Glarus Home lifestyle.
-A New Glarus Home Community Development Specialist will be happy to help you understand the best options for you.
+A New Glarus Home Community representative will be happy to help you understand the best options for you.